anubhavitis/anubhavitis/README.md

 💬 Ask me about anything, I'm happy to help!

 ## How I work
-My motivations are to stabilize and provide clarity through curiosity.
-That tends to manifest as creating (hopefully) just enough process.
-Checklists are my absolute favorite. ✅ If I'm too much in my head, feel free to nudge me to share what's in my brain. 😸
+My motivations are to stabilize and provide clarity along with curiosity.
+I like to work with people who are open minded and have learning attitude.

 ## Checkout my blog
 - Medium: https://medium.com/@anubhavitis